Snapchat Best Friends Planets: Full Order & Meaning

 • Remove AI or Ads – Hide the My AI chatbot and remove sponsored interruptions.

-• Pin Best Friend and Custom Notification Sounds – Keep your favorite person at the top and assign them a unique alert tone.
+• Pin Best Friend & Custom Notification Sounds – Keep your favorite person at the top with a unique alert tone.

 • Priority Story Replies – Make sure creators see your responses first.

-Among all the add-ons — such as Story Rewatch Count, Ghost Trail, and Custom App Icons — the most discussed is the Friend Solar System (also known as Snap Planets).
-This feature turns your Snapchat relationships into a visual galaxy, where you are the sun and your closest friends orbit around you as planets.
-It’s cute, but it’s also where most of the confusion and curiosity come from.
+Among all these add-ons, the most talked-about by far is the Snapchat best friends planets feature — your best friends list, reimagined as a galaxy where you're the sun and your closest friends orbit as planets.
+It's cute, but it's also where most of the confusion comes from.

-The Friend Solar System represents how often you interact with someone on Snapchat — measured through Snaps, chats, and general activity.
-The closer the planet, the stronger the bond.
-However, there are several important rules and misunderstandings to keep in mind.
+The best friends planets (officially the Friend Solar System) represent how often you interact with someone on Snapchat — measured through Snaps, chats, and general activity.
+The closer the planet, the stronger the interaction.
+The full Snapchat planets order, from closest to furthest, is:

 Planet Ranking Position Meaning / Description Common Misunderstanding Reality Explained